r-fujiwara/unicorn/README.md

+# THIS IS UNOFFICIAL REPOSITORY, this is for personal research

 = unicorn: Rack HTTP server for fast clients and Unix

 unicorn is an HTTP server for Rack applications designed to only serve